 A classic I’m sure you’re familiar with by now.
 After reading the story approximately 824 times, my 4 year old spotted the movie on Amazon prime.
 There are some sequels which are fun but not quite as good as the original too.
 (We own this one and got the sequels from library.)

 I like this one because it doesn’t stick to exclusively simple words.
-The rhythmic rhyme is really fun too.
+(The best children’s books combine a good story with a wide vocabulary and beautiful illustrations.)
+The main character & rhythmic rhyme are really fun too.

 Another favorite our kids seem to have enjoyed starting at age 2.
 Again, none of us enjoyed the sequels as much but this original one is pretty darn cute!